 - 1.1 The public is entitled to expect the highest standards of conduct and probity by all persons holding public office.
-There are statutory provisions and codes (for both Members and Officers) which set standards that must be followed if the public perception of the integrity of public service is to be maintained. - 1.2 Planning Applications are to be determined in accordance with the development plan unless material considerations indicate otherwise.
-The emphasis in determining applications is upon a plan-led system. - 1.3 Town or Village Green registration applications are to be determined in accordance with the Commons Act 2006, accompanying relevant legislation, government guidance, and supporting case law. - 1.4 Rights of Way matters will be determined in accordance with relevant legislation, government guidance and supporting case law. - 1.5 Commons Registration matters will be determined in accordance with relevant legislation, government guidance and supporting case law. - 1.6 Whilst this local Protocol ('the Protocol') deals primarily with regulatory matters listed above, the principles apply equally to consideration of local development documents and briefs, enforcement cases and all other related matters. - 1.7 Throughout the Protocol references to Regulatory Committee ("Committee") apply equally to all sub-committees, panels and meetings of the County Council when exercising regulatory functions. - 1.8 This Protocol is supplemental to the relevant parts of the County Council Standing Orders the Members' Code of Conduct and Officer's Code of Conduct (and also supplemental to other relevant legislation) and provides further specific advice and guidance for Members and Officers involved in Committee matters. - 1.9 Only Officers and Members who are prepared to observe this Protocol should be involved in the process of dealing with regulatory matters and determining planning, rights of way, town or village greens or commons registration applications.
+There are statutory provisions and codes (for both members and officers) which set standards that must be followed if the public perception of the integrity of public service is to be maintained. - 1.2 Planning Applications are to be determined in accordance with the development plan unless material considerations indicate otherwise.
+The emphasis in determining applications is upon a plan-led system. - 1.3 Town Green or Village Green registration applications are to be determined in accordance with the Commons Act 2006, accompanying relevant legislation, government guidance, and supporting case law. - 1.4 Rights of Way matters will be determined in accordance with relevant legislation, government guidance and supporting case law. - 1.5 Commons Registration matters will be determined in accordance with relevant legislation, government guidance and supporting case law. - 1.6 Whilst this local Protocol ('the Protocol') deals primarily with regulatory matters listed above, the principles apply equally to consideration of local development documents and briefs, enforcement cases and all other related matters. - 1.7 Throughout the Protocol references to Regulatory Committee ("Committee") apply equally to all sub-committees, panels and meetings of the County Council when exercising regulatory functions. - 1.8 This Protocol is supplemental to the Members' Code of Conduct and Officer's Code of Conduct (and also supplemental to other relevant legislation) and provides further specific advice and guidance for Members and Officers involved in Committee matters. - 1.9 Only Officers and Members who are prepared to observe this Protocol should be involved in the process of dealing with regulatory matters and determining planning, rights of way or commons registration applications.